 Fujita Garden

-At the garden's entrance, you’ll find a small archaeology museum and a charming Western-style house from the Taisho era, complete with a tearoom.
-This blend of traditional Japanese and Western influences makes the Fujita Memorial Japanese Garden a unique cultural destination.
+At the garden's entrance, visitors can explore a small archaeology museum that provides insight into the area’s history.
+Additionally, a charming Western-style house from the Taisho era is located nearby, complete with a tearoom where guests can enjoy the unique fusion of Japanese and Western architecture.
+This combination of traditional Japanese garden design and Western influences creates a culturally rich experience, making Fujita Memorial Japanese Garden a captivating destination for those interested in Japan’s diverse history and aesthetics.

 Hours and Fees